rundabollen/runds_version/README.md

+### Briefing
+Includes clickable buttons for changing radio channels, frequencies, and stereo settings.
+Only works AFTER briefing phase.
+Make sure that the frequencies match those in `cba_settings.sqf`.

+### combatzone
+Script to create a polygon limiting the play-area.
+Original by Tuntematon of Arma Finland.
+Adjust `_marker_count` in `script\combatzone.sqf` and place an equal amount of markers named `border_n`.

+### radioactions
+ACE self-interactions to set the stereo settings of player's radios.

 ### trubb_fnc_spawnGroup
 A function that lets you spawn predefined groups of units and have them move towards a target area.